BKuljanin/STM32-Encoder-PWM-Driver/README.md

 # STM32-Encoder-PWM-Driver

-# AS5600 Magnetic Encoder PWM Capture with Angular Speed Calculation on STM32 NucleoF446RE
+# AS5600 Magnetic Encoder PWM Mode on STM32 NucleoF446RE

-**Note:** This project is created in STM32CubeIDE for convenience of project management, compilation, and debugging.
-However, **timer input capture (TIM3)** is configured manually in **bare-metal code** using register-level manipulation.
-The I2C peripheral uses the HAL driver for AS5600 configuration.
-This combination provides direct hardware control over the time-critical PWM capture path while using HAL for one-time sensor setup.

 ---

 ## Overview

-This project implements a **PWM-based angular position and speed measurement system** using the **AS5600 magnetic rotary encoder**.
+This project implements a **PWM based angular position and speed measurement system** using the **AS5600 absolute magnetic rotary encoder**.
 The AS5600 is configured over I2C to output its angular position as a **920 Hz PWM signal**, where the duty cycle is proportional to the magnet angle (0 to 360 degrees).
 The STM32's **TIM3** is configured in **PWM input capture mode** on PA6 to measure both the pulse width and period of the incoming signal.
 From these measurements, the angle is computed as a duty cycle ratio, and angular speed is derived by differentiating consecutive angle samples.
-A **first-order IIR low-pass filter** is applied to the speed signal to suppress noise amplified by the differentiation.
+A **first order IIR low pass filter** is applied to the speed signal to filter noise amplified by the differentiation.

 ---

 ## Key Features

-* **Bare-Metal Timer Input Capture**
+* **Bare Metal Timer Input Capture**
   TIM3 configured in PWM input capture mode using direct register access.
 CH1 captures the rising edge, CH2 captures the falling edge on the same input (TI1).

 * **I2C Sensor Configuration**